-The final event of the weekend is an English style garden tea at the Tolovana Inn on Sunday, September 9.
-Attendees will enjoy English style tea with real teacups and saucers and tea from Kettle/Black Teahouse.
+The final event of the weekend is an English style garden tea at the Tolovana Hall on Sunday, September 15.
+Attendees will enjoy English style tea from Beach House Teas with real teacups and saucers.
+The presentation this year will be given by Master Gardener Jennifer Bell on how to plant indigenous plants.
 Scones, cucumber sandwiches and other delectable treats prepared by Dough Dough Bakery will be sitting on beautiful china displays at each table.
-The presentation will be given by gardening professional Lucy Hardiman.
-Hardiman is a nationally recognized garden designer, writer and speaker.
-A longtime Northwest horticultural treasure, Hardiman is the owner and principal of the award-winning Perennial Partners, a collaborative garden design group in Portland, Oregon.
-Tickets are $20.
+Tickets for this event are extremely limited.
+Tickets to this event are $25.

-The Cottage and Garden Tour is the Cannon Beach History Center & Museum’s annual fundraiser put on lovingly by staff and volunteers for fifteen years now.
-The event provides twenty percent of the organization’s annual income and allows them to remain a free museum.
-You can purchase tickets on the website or by calling 503-436-9301.
-Tickets for each event may be purchased individually, or as a weekend package.
-Weekend packages are $75 and include all events.
+The Cottage Tour is the Cannon Beach History Center & Museum’s annual fundraiser put on lovingly by staff and volunteers for the past sixteen years.
+The event provides twenty percent of the organization’s annual income and allows us to remain a free museum.
 Many of these events sell out, so make your plans as soon as you can.
-To receive the membership discount, please call us at 503-436-9301.
-Tickets are available to purchase over the phone (503-436-9301), at the Museum (1387 South Spruce Street), or through the online gift shop.
-For more information regarding tickets or other events, contact the Cannon Beach History Center & Museum at 503-436-9301 or email at email@example.com.

-If you are interested in volunteering for this year’s tour , please call us at 503-436-9301, click on the individual links above or email the Outreach Coordinator, Liz Johnson at email@example.com for more information.
-For more information about volunteer descriptions, click here.
+If you are interested in volunteering for this year’s tour , please call us at 503-436-9301 or email the Outreach Coordinator, Liz Johnson at email@example.com for more information.
+You can also click here to sign up for a shift.
 Thank you for your support!

 For those that have already signed up to volunteer, we are very grateful for your commitment and dedication to this event.
 Thank you!

-Here is a look back at some of the great memories from a few previous years.
-More pictures and memories to come!
+Here is a look back at some of the great memories from last year’s tour!